LDNGuide

 Earn 3x points with your sapphire card

 This century-old Marylebone deli will do anything you like when it comes to sliced and quartered sandwiches.
 Egg mayo with glistening anchovies, luminous coronation chicken, sizzling bacon with a squirt of ketchup—you name it, Paul Rothe will do it.
 Inside it’s somewhere between a caff, a deli, and a Ye Olde Chutney Emporium.
-Jars of jams, pickles, and condiments line the wall and there are half a dozen or so formica tables plus a little counter to call dibs on.
+Jars of jams, pickles, and condiments line the wall and there are formica tables plus a little counter to call dibs on.
 Hover politely, nab a table, and you’ll be settled in with a cup of tea in no time.

 photo credit: Rob Greig